APPLICATION AND PROGRAM GUIDELINES

 Central California Region Program

-The California Arts Council Individual Artists Fellowship Program (CAC IAF) will be statewide, but these application and program guidelines are specifically designed for artists living and working in Central California.
+The California Arts Council Individual Artists Fellowship Program (CAC IAF) is statewide, but these application and program guidelines are specifically designed for artists living and working in Central California.
 The Central California Region grant program is open to artists who live in one of 17 counties across central California: Fresno, Inyo, Kern, Kings, Madera, Mariposa, Merced, Monterey, San Benito, San Luis Obispo, San Mateo, Santa Barbara, Santa Clara, Santa Cruz, Stanislaus, Tulare, and Ventura.

 Artists residing in other California counties are eligible to apply for the California Arts Council Individual Artist Fellowship Program in their region.
 For more information, please visit the California Arts Council website.